mosesn/pennsylvania/README.md

 pennsylvania provides a library for building state machines, and also verification that you can't end up in a bad state.

+## todo
+ReentrantAsyncMutex seems correct, but the locks are not granular.
+Can we get rid of a lock with just AtomicInteger?